Guocheng99/CarND-LaneLines-P1/Writeup.md

 ### 2. Potential shortcomings with current pipeline

-* One potential shortcoming would be many hyperparameter tuning.
-There are so many hyperparameters are set by hard coding, especially Canny thresholds and Hough lines parameters.
-My gut feeling is those parameters could vary a lot in different roads or under different weather conditions.
+* One potential shortcoming is this method needs many hyperparameter tuning.
+There are so many hyperparameters are set by hand with hard coding, especially Canny thresholds and Hough transformation parameters.
+My gut feeling is those parameters could vary a lot under different roads and/or weather conditions.

-* Another shortcoming could be the lane lines assumption - "they are linear y = m*x + b" - are not always true, especially when lane is curvy.
-We might need a 2 or 3 degree polynomial to fit the line.
+* Another shortcoming would be in Step 5.
+The lane lines assumption - "they are linear y = m*x + b" - may not be always true, especially when lane is curvy.
+We might need a 2 or 3 degree polynomial to fit the line (the potential challenge for this method is how to prevent over-fitting).

 ### 3. Possible improvements

-* A possible improvement would be to use Neural Network to tune the parameters.
+* A possible improvement would be to use Neural Network to handel the parameters tuning.

-* Another potential improvement could be to use non-linear function to fit the lane lines.
+* Another potential improvement would be to use non-linear function to fit the lane lines.